Gun buyback scheme covers hundreds of firearms and parts, but excludes business losses

 In general terms, a near new item means it is difficult to determine whether it has ever been used, a used item has superficial wear and tear or minimal pitting or corrosion, and an item in poor condition could be unsafe, inoperable, rusty, damaged, corroded, dented or have missing parts.

-The law allows for appeals to be made to the District or High Court.

-Budget 2019 set aside $150 million to buy the guns and $18 million for setting up the scheme, including collecting them.
+Budget 2019 set aside $150m to buy the guns and $18m for setting up the scheme, including collecting them.

-Robertson welcomed the extra $40 million from ACC, saying it was a recognition that fewer MSSAs would likely reduce the severity and incidence of injuries.
+Robertson welcomed the extra $40m from ACC, saying it was a recognition that fewer MSSAs would likely reduce the severity and incidence of injuries.

 "As I stated on Budget day, if we need to top up the funding, we will," Robertson said.